 - The motor vehicle is returned to the owner or recovered by law enforcement within 24 hours after being reported as missing or stolen by the owner, with no damage to the motor vehicle.

 The unauthorized use of a motor vehicle is a class 1 misdemeanor carrying up to 364 days in jail and/or up to $1,000.
-Though a subsequent offense is a class 5 felony carrying one to three years in prison (with two years of mandatory parole), and/or $1,000 to $100,000.7
+Though a subsequent offense is a class 5 felony carrying one to three years in prison (with up to two years of mandatory parole), and/or $1,000 to $100,000.7

 Frequently Asked Questions